-Basils Farm has a number of resident animals in the farm including Llama’s, Babydoll Sheep and Chickens.
+Basils Farm has a number of resident animals in the farm including Llama’s and Babydoll Sheep.
 Our Llama’s are crowd favourites and stay close to the small flock of Baby Doll Sheep: “Sam”, “Shawn”, “Timmy” and “Baba”.
-Chickens breeds include Australorp and White and Brown Sussex.
-The chickens have been laying loads of eggs daily which are being put to good use in the Cafe.

 Llamas are a South American relative of the camel.
 There are four different breeds of South American Camellids: Lama Llama, Lama Alpaca, Lama Guanaco and Lama Vicuna.
 Basils Farm Llamas are Lama Llamas.
 These sturdy animals have traditionally been used by the people of the Andes Mountains.
 At the farm they have an important role as guard llamas, protecting our Baby Doll sheep.
 Llamas are naturally aggressive towards foxes and dogs and extend this protection to their flock or companions.